Tracing the Evolution of the Classic Men’s Suit

 Image Credit: Pascal Le Segretain/Getty Images

-Yet, amidst this whirlwind of innovation, there echoes a note of nostalgia and critique from purists who mourn the perceived eclipse of traditional elegance and craftsmanship.
+Yet, amidst this whirlwind of innovation, there is a note of nostalgia and critique from purists who mourn the perceived eclipse of traditional elegance and craftsmanship.

 Despite this, the suit’s evolution is unstoppable, with celebrities like Harry Styles, Jaden Smith, and A$AP Rocky embodying the new wave of suit-wearing.